 Students are encouraged to purchase a competitively priced iPad from NLU, including the AppleCare Protection Plan for iPads, and pre-selected productivity apps (for example, PAGES, Keynote, iMovie, Creative Book Builder, Inspiration, Comic Life) to be used with assignments.
 Upon payment this iPad will become the property of the student.
 Students applying for financial aid can include this cost as part of their financial aid package. iPad 4 (32GB) is equipped with 2 years of AppleCare protection, a VGA adaptor for connecting to a projector (for teaching a large group of students) and a Smart Cover.

 If you already own an iPad it must be an iPad 2 or higher and have sufficient space to store all classroom required apps that you will need to be purchased independently.
 If the student’s iPad is lost, stolen or damaged the participant will need to replace it.

 Orientation will provide you with hands-on instruction and an overview of how to get started.
 This will include setting up email, App Store accounts, maintenance tips, and other basic instructions.
 The iPad will be provided during this session.
 All students must attend this orientation.

-Get more information today about enrolling in NLU’s Master of Arts in Teaching in Special Education iPad program.
-Talk to your enrollment advisor or call 888.NLU.TODAY (888.658.8632).
+Get more information today about enrolling in NLU's Bachelor of Science in Management Information Systems (MIS) program.
+Connect with an Enrollment Specialist or call 888.NLU.TODAY (888-658-8632).